iov-one/docs/docs/weave-tutorial/07-handlers.md

 ## Message Handlers

-A message is a statement of intention, and wrapped in a transaction, while provides authorization to this intention.
+A message is a statement of intent, and wrapped in a transaction, which provides authorization to this intention.
 Once this message ends up in the ABCI application and is to be processed, we send it to a [Handler](https://godoc.org/github.com/iov-one/weave#Handler) which we have registered for this application.

 ## Check vs Deliver

 If you look at the definition of a _Handler_, you will see it is responsible for _Check_ and _Deliver_.
 These are similar logic, but there is an important distinction. _Check_ is performed when a client proposes the transaction to the mempool, before it is added to a block.
 It is meant as a quick filter to weed out garbage transactions before writing them to the blockchain.
 The state it provides is a scratch buffer around the last committed state and will be discarded next block, so any writes here are never written to disk.

 _Deliver_ is performed after the transaction was written to the block.
 Upon consensus, every node will process the block by calling _BeginBlock_, _Deliver_ for every transaction in the block, and finally _EndBlock_ and _Commit_. _Deliver_ will be called in the same order on every node and must make the **exact same changes** on every node, both now and in the future when the blocks are replayed.
 Even the slightest deviation will cause the merkle root of the store at the end of the block to differ with other nodes, and thus kick the deviating nodes out of consensus.
-(Note that _Check_ may actually vary between nodes without breaking consensus rules, although we generally keep this deterministic as well).
+Note that _Check_ may actually vary between nodes without breaking consensus rules, although we generally keep this deterministic as well.

-**This is a very powerful concept and means that when modifying a given state, users must not worry about any concurrent access or writing collision since by definition, any write access is guaranteed to occur sequentially and in the same order on each node**
+**This is a very powerful concept and means that when modifying a given state, users need not worry about any concurrent access or writing collision since by definition, any write access is guaranteed to occur sequentially and in the same order on each node**

 ## Writing a Handler